llpeterson/applications/traditional.md

 REST advocates argue, however, that rich services can nonetheless be exposed using a more data-oriented or document-passing style for which HTTP is well suited.

-Although both architectures are being actively adopted, they are still new enough that we don't yet have much empirical data about their real-world use.
-One architecture may come to dominate, or they may merge in some way, or we may find that one architecture is better suited to certain kinds of applications while the other architecture is better for others.

 ### Custom Application Protocols (WSDL, SOAP)